London Marathon: Organisation

-The race is currently organised by Hugh Brasher, son of Chris, as Race Director and Nick Bitel as Chief Executive.
+The race is currently organised by Hugh Brasher, son of Chris, as race director and Nick Bitel as chief executive.
 Previously David Bedford and Bitel had overseen a period of great change for the race, including amendments to the course in 2005 which saw the cobbled section by the Tower of London replaced with a flat stretch along the Highway.

 Dan Tunstall Pedoe was the medical director of the London Marathon for 25 years between the first one in 1981 until 2005.
 In 2003, Pedoe was shadowed by Sanjay Sharma from St George's Hospital (University of London) who took over the role in its entirety in 2006.
 Medical cover is provided by 150 doctors.
 Also assisting were more than 1,500 volunteers of St. John Ambulance, who organise over 50 first aid posts along the route, and three field hospitals at the finish.
 St John Ambulance also provide a number of healthcare professions for the event, including nurses, paramedics, ambulances with crews.
+After pressure from Sophie Power and sheRACES, the marathon now allows pregnant and post-partum women to defer their place to a later date of their choosing, thus ensuring they are fully fit and well when they race.

 The BBC covers the event, devoting rolling coverage for most of the morning.
 The theme music associated with this coverage, and with the event itself, is called "Main Titles to The Trap", composed by Ron Goodwin for the film The Trap.

 There are three separate groups of starters: Elite Women, Wheelchair (Men and Women), and Elite Men followed by Mass Race.

-Since 2010, the race has been sponsored by Virgin Money.